SPFDigiEnv/python-arguments/README.md

 ## Project
 This project is to develop a template for Python3 programme scripts to handle named command line parameters.
 Using parameters makes the script far more flexible, and is infinitely preferable to hard coding settings in the script itself - however the script template also allows for default values which can be useful.

-The project uses argparse to manage the parameters passed to the script - this means they can be named.
+The project uses argparse (see [https://docs.python.org/2/library/argparse.html#module-argparse](https://docs.python.org/2/library/argparse.html#module-argparse)) to manage the parameters passed to the script - this means they can be named.
 Once parameters are named, then the order they are put in doesn't matter.

 usage: python-arguments.py [-h] [-d DIRECTORY] [-f FILENAME] [-v]